Notes On… Therapy as Camp

 It’s a performance of honesty inside a performance of structure.

-A client enters the room playing the role they’ve always played:
+A client enters the room playing the role they’ve always known:

 The Good One.